nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 application/algorithms, different compilers can optimise the code better.
 Keep in mind trying different compilers.

-### Targeting a CPU {#targetting-a-cpu}
+### Targeting a CPU

 Compiling a program translates source code into machine instructions.
-It is important to let the compiler know for which CPU ("target") the executable shall be build, to make best use of that CPU's capabilities.
+It is important to let the compiler know for which CPU (“target”) the executable shall be build, to make best use of that CPU’s capabilities.
 Māui uses Intel Skylake microprocessors on all XC50 build and compute nodes, which come with AVX-512 vector instructions, enabling better performance for some codes.